 Applications to the Ministry of Education for professional learning and development align with NPDL programmes, so as soon as we are notified of your successful application we can help you make a difference.

-CORE Education, in collaboration with Michael Fullan, is extending an invitation to clusters of schools in New Zealand to join this highly successful project.
+CORE Education, in collaboration with Michael Fullan and Joanne Quinn, is extending an invitation to schools in New Zealand to join this highly successful project.

 We work alongside educators to change the role of teachers to that of activators of learning who design learning experiences that build on learner strengths and needs, create new knowledge using real-life problem solving and help all students identify their talents, purpose and passion.

-This project fits ideally with the aspirations of clusters seeking to work together as a community of schools under the IES initiative.
+This project fits ideally with the aspirations of schools seeking to work together as a community of schools under the IES initiative.

 What the NPDL programme offers

 - Full access to the Deep Learning Hub which links to resources, information, support and other clusters globally.

 - Full use of the New Measures data platform to track and measure student outcomes through deep learning.

 - An invitation to participate in an annual conference on New Pedagogies for Deep Learning.